nterreri/thesis/report/appendix.md

 A Markov chain may already be sufficient for us to do some useful modelling.
-In particular, we may construct a simple (ergodic, fully connected) directed weighted graph (with appropriate constraints on the weights to represent a probability distribution from each state) that connects our five states together representing the macro categories of concerns in the CC.
+In particular, we may construct a simple (ergodic, fully connected) directed weighted graph (with appropriate constraints on the weights to represent a probability distribution from each state) that connects five states together representing the macro categories of concerns in the CC.
 Having manually set probabilities for state transitions, we would use our simple classifier to decide the category for the next user input in isolation, then confront this result against the likelihood